-While I was Consultant I was responsible for the formation of Cransley Hospice and on retirement became its Patron.
-I am also Patron of Northamptonshire Motor Neuron Disease Association and Vice President of Parkinson’s UK Kettering.
+It was while working as a Consultant I was responsible for the formation of Cransley Hospice.
+I am Patron to Northamptonshire Motor Neuron Disease Association and Vice President of Parkinson’s UK Kettering.
 In 2006 I was ordained Priest in the Anglican Church.

 Andy is educated to Master level in HR and Employment Law and Chartered Status Member or the CIPD.
 Commercially astute and self motivated HR professional, possessing 13 years of sound generalist experience in fast pace multi-site environments.
 A strong record of coaching and developing others and experience of business partnering Managing Directors and Functional Directors across various disciplines including Supply Chain, Commercial, Category, Marketing, Multi-Channel, Pricing and Branch Operations.